-On an as adjusted basis giving effect to this offering, Enterprise Parent's sale of common units in December 2011 for net proceeds of approximately \$448.3 million and the use of proceeds from both such offerings, at September 30, 2011, the Issuer had approximately \$billion principal amount of consolidated indebtedness, including \$billion in senior notes and \$1.5 billion of junior subordinated notes, outstanding under the Base Indenture and a similar indenture, and the Parent Guarantor had no indebtedness (excluding guarantees totaling \$billion), in each case excluding intercompany loans.
+On an as adjusted basis giving effect to this offering and the application of the net proceeds therefrom, at December 31, 2012, the Issuer had approximately billion principal amount of consolidated indebtedness, including \$ billion in senior notes and \$1.5 billion of junior subordinated notes, outstanding under the Base Indenture and a similar indenture, and the Parent Guarantor had no indebtedness (excluding guarantees totaling \$ billion), in each case excluding intercompany loans.
 Please read "Capitalization."